cssninjaStudio/tairo/layers/documentation/content/documentation/20.layers/2.tairo/form-group.md

 Tairo Form Group
 demo: '#examples/tairo/form-group.vue'
 ---
-Use the form group component to group form elements together.
+Use the form group component to hold some form elements together.
 It is used to show a label and a description for a group of form elements.
+The form group component is root is an HTML `<fieldset />` element.
 ::